 Memorial Sloan Kettering Cancer Center is recognized nationally and internationally for its expertise in pathologic diagnosis of pulmonary, pleural, and mediastinal diseases.
-In addition to three outstanding thoracic pathologists (Andre L. Moreira, MD, Natasha Rekhtman, MD, PhD, and William D. Travis, MD), the in-house hospital-based Thoracic Disease Management Team (DMT) consists of a world-class group of thoracic surgeons, oncologists, radiologists, radiation therapists, and molecular biologists.
+In addition to outstanding Thoracic Pathologists, the in-house hospital-based Thoracic Disease Management Team (DMT) consists of a world-class group of thoracic surgeons, oncologists, radiologists, radiation therapists, and molecular biologists.
 A high volume of quality in-house surgical and consultation pathology material provides a strong foundation for this training program.

 Clinical Training Year

 During the year of clinical training, the fellow will be responsible for running the consultation services of the thoracic pathologists.
 This clinical service consists of second opinion consultations on difficult neoplastic and non-neoplastic pulmonary, pleural, and mediastinal specimens.
 In addition, the fellow will observe and provide assistance to the oncologic surgical pathology fellows who are rotating on the thoracic in-house service.
 The consultations provide a broad spectrum exposure to non-neoplastic as well as neoplastic material, thus providing an excellent supplement to the hospital-based thoracic material fellows will encounter.